Understanding Your Medicare Coverage

 Special Enrollment Period:

 Once your Initial Enrollment Period ends, you may have the chance to sign up for Medicare during a Special Enrollment Period.
-If you did not sign up for Part A and/or Part B when you were first eligible because you are covered under a group health plan based on current employment (your own, a spouse's, or if you're disabled, a family member's), you can sign up for Part A and/or Part B:
+If you did not sign up for Part A and/or Part B when you were first eligible because you were covered under a group health plan based on current employment (your own, a spouse's, or if you're disabled, a family member's), you can sign up for Part A and/or Part B:

 - Anytime you're still covered by the group health plan